May all students apply for financial assistance?

 When will we be notified if we have received an award?

-Financial assistance decisions are mailed to the parents beginning in early spring.
+Financial assistance decisions are emailed to the parents at the end of March.
 Your attention to meeting all deadlines allows for the committee to address your application in a timely fashion.

 We simply can’t pay the tuition you expect of us.
 Is it possible to appeal our Chesapeake Academy financial assistance allocation?